 Courtney’s research focuses on the social dynamics of environmental issues.

 Evidence-based insights on Utah’s land, water, and air.

 We have to know the problem to solve the problem, and Utah State University Research Landscapes is about delivering new and important knowledge to problem solvers in the state.
-This event series is a new collaborative effort to provide curated results on how on challenges with Utah’s shared resources impact our economy, policy, and environment.
+These events provide an entry-point for state and community decision-makers across the Wasatch Front to connect with the researchers who are investigating the most critical issues facing Utah.

 As the state’s land-grant institution, Utah State University is uniquely situated in the state to help solve Utah’s landscape challenges.
 To fulfill our statewide mandate, we support networks of bright and committed researchers to respond to state and industry challenges and to provide tools to help optimize our use of Utah’s valuable, but limited, resources.

 Ultimately, the purpose of the Research Landscapes initiative is to strengthen the connection between researchers and Utah’s decision-makers, and to create an opportunity for further conversations in the future.